 When you have to build some complex logic that isn’t achievable with Workflow Rules, Process Builders, or Flow.

-• When you need to perform a custom record creation or updating logic on a trigger event that is caused by some injection to any record or an external situation.
+When you need to create a custom record or update logic on a trigger event caused by some injection to any record or an external situation.

 Salesforce offers multiple environments to its users.
 These environments support Apex product development, but there are some things that you need to keep in mind while working with Apex.